HerrMotz/bachelor-thesis/publication/main.typ

 + a *data type IRI*, which defines the mapping from the lexical form to the literal value in the user representation.

 === Blank nodes <heading:blank_nodes>
 RDF specifies *blank nodes*, which do not have an IRI nor a literal assigned to them.
+Most common syntax expresses blank nodes with a "blank IRI" denoted by an underscore followed by a local name, e.g. `_:implicit1`.
 The specification @W3C_RDF_1.1_Reference and the current version of its successor @W3C_RDF_1.2_Proposal do not comment on the structure of a blank node: "Otherwise, the set of possible blank nodes is arbitrary." @W3C_RDF_1.1_Reference.
 It only specifies, that *the set of blank nodes is disjunct from all literals and IRIs*.
 It furthermore specifies, that: "Blank nodes in graph patterns [for SPARQL queries] *act as variables*, not as references to specific blank nodes in the data being queried" @W3C_SPARQL_Specification.
 This means, that variables can be used to query blank nodes and are treated the same way by the query engine.

 === RDF Triple and RDF Graph <heading:triples>